Sun Safety for Children

 Children have sensitive skin that can easily be damaged by exposure to ultraviolet (UV) radiation (rays) of the sun, even on cloudy or overcast days.
-Too much sun exposure can cause sunburns, skin cancers, cataracts and other eye diseases.
-Some research have shown that exposure to UV radiation can also affect the immune system, leading to greater risk of infections and reduced vaccine effectiveness.
+Too much sun exposure can cause sunburns, heat stroke/heat exhaustion, skin cancers, cataracts and other eye diseases.
+Research has shown that exposure to UV radiation can also affect the immune system, leading to greater risk of infections and reduced vaccine effectiveness.

 The sun can also cause premature aging and damage to skin.
-Much of our exposure to UV rays occurs before we are 18 years of age.
-By the time we are adults, many of us soak up more than enough UV rays to cause skin cancer.
-By protecting children from the sun, you can significantly reduce their risk of developing skin cancer.
+Given outdoor play, much of our exposure to UV rays occurs before we are 18 years of age.
+By the time we are adults, many of us have soaked up more than enough UV rays to cause skin cancer.
+By protecting children from sunburns and too much sun exposure, you can significantly reduce their risk of developing skin cancer.

 How can I protect my child from sun exposure?

-Yes.
 Encourage your child to be “sun-smart.”
 Make sure they cover up with appropriate clothes.
 Closely-woven material offers natural protection from the sun.
 If you can see through the clothing easily, then UV rays can get through too.
 A long-sleeved shirt and pants are the best clothes to protect the skin.
-A broad-brimmed hat, especially one that covers the neck, is recommended.
+A wide-brimmed hat without ties, especially one that covers the neck, is recommended.
 Avoid baseball caps that do not shade the ears or back of the neck.
 You may consider purchasing lightweight, sun-protective suits and hats that are specially designed for swimming and playing outside.

-Yes.
 Dermatologists strongly recommend a sunscreen with UVA and UVB protection and a Sun Protection Factor (SPF) of 30 or more if you and your child are out in the sun.
 Use a lip balm with SPF 30 as well.
 Make sure to use products approved by the Canadian Dermatology Association (look for their name or logo on the label).

 Apply sunscreen 15 to 30 minutes before exposure to the sun so it is absorbed by the skin and less likely to rub or wash off.
 Apply the sunscreen according to instructions and reapply every couple of hours.
 Swimmers and those who sweat heavily should use a waterproof lotion.